ErgRace is our latest race software. Although we will continue to support Venue Race through to 2020, we recommend using ErgRace if possible.

 The Venue Race Application (VRA) allows you to connect two or more indoor rowers with PM3s, PM4s or PM5s for racing.
 Indoor rowers can be linked using USB hubs and cables or PM4s or PM5s can also use ethernet cables.
-This program is designed to meet the needs of venue races, such as the CRASH-Bs.
+This program is designed to meet the needs of venue races, such as the World Rowing Indoor Championships.

 The Venue Race Application has several methods of communicating with Performance Monitors: